Blessed Event Birth Services Inc

 How will I know if my baby has jaundice?

 The newborn will start to get a yellowish tinge to the skin.
 It starts at the top of baby’s head and travels down the body through the torso.
-The whites of baby’s eyes may also start to take on a yellowish tinge.
+The whites of baby’s eyes may start to take on a yellowish tinge.
 Jaundice usually peaks between 2-5 days after birth, and lasts 1-2 weeks.

 What can I do to minimize jaundice?